 The same goes for the call-to-action button in your product hotspots.

 "Your visitors can’t get through your checkout process without clicking at least one button," says Joanna.
 "And that one button — like all of your buttons — can be improved on."

 Which is why you need to write compelling mouse-over and call-to-action texts.
 So how can you do that?

 While there aren't any rules set in stone for this, there are a number guidelines you can stick to when writing these texts to improve their effectiveness.
 Here are a few copywriting best practices we've compiled for you:

 - Arouse curiosity.
 The key here is to give your visitors just enough information to click, without giving away too much to leave them curious.
 You can do this by coming up with mouse-over texts that explain the what, without explaining the why or how.
-If you want to know more about why arousing curiosity is important, have a look here (see "4.
-Arousing Curiosity").

 - Offer a benefit.
 In all of your copywriting, remember to ask yourself "what's in it for my customers?"
 Am I saving my customers money or time?
 Do I make them look more stylish or smell better?
 As the folks over at User Onboarding said in this incredible post: "People don't buy products; they buy better versions of themselves."
 That's so true, and there are numerous examples of companies that really understand and leverage this—and hopefully you will too.